Could This Sneaky Gut Issue Be The Real Reason You’re Sick?

 But before I do that, let’s take a look at what Leaky Gut is and where symptoms come from in the first place.

 What Is Leaky Gut Syndrome?

-You wouldn’t knowingly puncture the lining of your GI tract, aggravate your lungs, and irritate your skin, right?
+And there’s no way you’d willing tear the lining of your GI tract, aggravate your lungs, and irritate your skin, right?

 Of course not.